Astros vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Carpenter heads into this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .368 with a double, four home runs, two walks and 11 RBI.
+- Carpenter has picked up at least one hit in six straight games.
+During his last 10 outings he is batting .353 with a double, five home runs, four walks and 13 RBI.

 Carpenter Recent Games